Part of System Constraints

 And:

-That makes change more concrete and realistic.
+That makes change more concrete, precise and realistic.

-View the Unwanted Output article series →
+View the Unwanted Behavioral Patterns article series →

 Where insight and change connect within HSP